Thompson-Group/Fluctuation-Theory-for-Dynamics/README.md

-This code is copyright April 2019 by Ezekiel Piskulich, Univerisity of Kansas.
+This code is copyright October 2020 by Ezekiel Piskulich and Ward Thompson, University of Kansas.
 Users are free to share/modify this code as desired; however, this code shall not be incorporated into proprietary software without prior permission from the author of this code.
 All rights reserved.
+Any questions about this repository can be directed at zeke.piskulich at gmail dot com.

 # Fluctuation Theory for Dynamics (DCM)